 Do 10-15 reps each knee, exhaling as each knee bends and comes forward towards the elbow, inhaling on the exchange.

 With the booty band above the knee and hands on the hips, raise one knee up and over the base leg.
 Tap the foot down to the floor on the other side of the base foot.
 Then lift the other foot off the floor, raising the knee up and over, tapping that foot on the other side of the base foot.
 All while hopping on your base toe, like the famous “River Dancers” main step, in a nice rhythm.

 Do each set with 10-15 reps each leg, exhaling as the knee comes up.
-This move is bouncing on your toes so you get a little cardio plus a workout for your abs!
+This resistance band exercise is bouncing on your toes so you get a little cardio plus a workout for your abs!

 Using the tube-shaped bands with handles, secure the resistance band in a high position on a door hinge or other secure fixture, in the middle of the resistance band with the handles hanging down.
 If the edge of the support is sharp in any way, place a towel between the band and edge as not to cut the band.

 Turn towards where the band is secured.
 Keep the resistance band taut.
 Hinge your body over like you are bowing, and swim your hands down with your arms straight and towards your ankles, as if to be driving ski poles into the snow but with palms down.

 Lift back up slowly, inhale, then exhale while bending over, driving the bands back down towards your ankles, feeling the abdominals contract.
 Exhale on the downward movement.
 Begin with 10-15 reps, increasing as you are comfortable.

 Use the tubes with the handles tied onto a secure foundation or split over the side of a door at about shoulder level.
 Grab both of the handles together with both your hands.

 Turn sideways and space your feet about three feet apart into a nice wide stance.
 Keep a sturdy grip on the handles.
 You are facing at a 90-degree angle away from the door.